NERSC/shifter-tools/README.md

 # shifter-tools
 A collection of scripts for Shifter @ NERSC

-## copy-shifter-libs.py
+## shiftercp

-This script takes one or more files (-f flag), determines the libraries that are linked to the file, and copies those libraries into a specified directory (-d flag).
+This script takes one or more executables or libraries (-f flag), determines the libraries that are linked to the file, and copies those libraries into a specified directory (-d flag).
 This directory should be the VTune results directory.
 By copying the libraries into this directory, VTune can finalize the results outside of a Shifter container.
 If the recursive flag (-r) is provided, this script will find and copy the implicitly linked libraries.

+### Usage Flags

+- `-f` : executable or file (required)
+    - Accepts 1 or more arguments
+- `-d` : output directory (optional)
+    - Accepts only one arguments
+    - Default: current working directory
+- `-r` : enable recursion (optional)
+    - Optional
+    - Accepts zero arguments
+    - Enables copying of implicitly linked libraries
+    - `myexe` links to libfoo.so
+    - libfoo.so links to libbar.so
+    - Within recursion enabled, `shiftercp.py` will copy libbar.so into the output directory
+- `--max-depth=<N>` : limits the depth of recursion (optional)
+    - Accepts one integer argument
+    - Default: `0`
+    - `N == 0` means unlimited, all implicitly linked libraries will be found and copied
+    - Only used in conjunction with `-r` flag
+    - Example:
+        - `myexe` links to libfoo.so
+        - libfoo.so links to libbar.so (level 1)
+        - libbar.so links to librt.so (level 2)
+        - librt.so links to libdc.so (level 3)
+        - if `N == 0`, all above libraries will be copied to output directory
+        - if `N == 1`, libfoo.so and libbar.so will be copied to output directory
+        - if `N == 2`, libfoo.so, libbar.so, and librt.so will be copied to output directory
+- `-e` : regex string (optional)
+    - Accepts one or more strings
+    - See [Python re documentation](https://docs.python.org/3/library/re.html) for Regex information
+    - Uses `re.search(..., <library-name>)`

+### SLURM Example

 - VTune results directory: `vtune-run0001`
 - Profiled command: `/usr/local/bin/myexe` within Shifter container
-- Assumes `./copy-shifter-libs.py` is in CWD
+- Assumes `./shiftercp.py` is in CWD

 ```bash
 #!/bin/bash